bemnet-21/requirement-analysis/README.md

 - **Usability:**
    - The system should have an intuitive user interface with clear navigation, so that users can book properties in fewer than 5 steps.

+---

+## Use Case Diagrams

+**Use Case Diagrams** are a type of diagram used in the requirement analysis phase to visually represent the interactions between users (or other systems) and the software system.
+They depict the system’s functionality from the user's perspective and identify the primary goals of the system.

+### What Are Use Case Diagrams?

+Use Case Diagrams are used to capture the functional requirements of a system by showing how different users (actors) interact with the system and what actions they can perform.
+Each "use case" in the diagram represents a specific functionality that the system provides.
+The actors can be either human users or other systems that interact with the software.

+A Use Case Diagram typically includes:
+- **Actors:** Represent users or other systems that interact with the system.
+- **Use Cases:** Represent the various functionalities or processes that the system performs.
+- **Associations:** Indicate the interactions between actors and use cases.

+### Benefits of Use Case Diagrams

+1. **Clarifies System Requirements:**
+   Use Case Diagrams provide a clear and simple way to visualize the functionalities of the system, helping stakeholders understand how users will interact with it.

+2. **Improves Communication:**
+   By depicting interactions in a visual format, Use Case Diagrams facilitate better communication between developers, stakeholders, and users.
+They help ensure that everyone has a shared understanding of the system’s capabilities.

+3. **Defines System Boundaries:**
+   Use Case Diagrams help identify the scope of the system, highlighting which features are included and which are excluded, thus helping in avoiding scope creep.

+4. **Serves as a Foundation for Further Analysis:**
+   Once the basic use cases are defined, they can be expanded into detailed use case specifications, providing a solid foundation for further analysis, design, and implementation.

+5. **Supports Test Planning:**
+   Use cases can be used to identify test scenarios for verifying the functionality of the system, helping in ensuring that all the critical use cases are properly tested.

+By using Use Case Diagrams, teams can more effectively plan, design, and communicate the expected functionality of the system, leading to smoother development and fewer misunderstandings.